 Children are a vulnerable group.
 Their condition can deteriorate and improve rapidly.
 Uncertainty is inherent in paediatric emergency medicine.
-From the child with a fever to the infant with vomiting, it is up to us to safeguard children from harm.
+From the child with a fever to the infant with vomiting, we must safeguard children from harm.

 Of course, we can’t admit every child to the hospital.
 Nor should we.
 The vast majority of patients in A&E return home with reassurance.
 Easy right?
 Reassure.
 Give advice.
 Send home.
 Simple?

-You’re at the end of a busy shift and you have a train to catch.
+You’re at the end of a busy shift and have a train to catch.
 You’ve put in blood, sweat, and tears and feel happy your last patient has a simple throat infection.
-You advise fluids, paracetamol for symptoms of headache and neck pain and to come back if worried.
-The mother is anxious, you give them a leaflet on fever and rush out the door.
+You advise fluids and paracetamol for symptoms of headache and neck pain and to come back if worried.
+The mother is anxious; you give them a leaflet on fever and rush out the door.

-Typically, our focus is on the front door of care not the exit.
+Typically, our focus is on the front door of care, not the exit.
 Discharge care is often overlooked.
-Even in the best of circumstances, we are under pressure to maintain patient flow especially as our emergency departments begin to become busy again.
+Even in the best of circumstances, we are under pressure to maintain patient flow, especially as our emergency departments become busy again.

 The next morning, coffee in hand, you walk in the department and hear the words that strike fear into the hearts of all that hear them…

 “Do you remember that child you saw yesterday?
 They’re being admitted to intensive care, it looks like meningitis.”